huggingface/hub-docs/tasks/src/text-to-video/about.md

 ### Content format conversion

-Converting long form text like blog posts, articles, and text files to engaging customizable video.
-T2V models can be used to create educational videos that are more engaging and interactive.
-For instance, creating a video that explains a complex concept from an article or that shows how to solve a math problem.
+Text-to-video models can be used to generate videos from long-form text, including blog posts, articles, and text files.
+Text-to-video models can be used to create educational videos that are more engaging and interactive.
+An example of this is creating a video that explains a complex concept from an article.

 ### Disaster relief and Safety protocols